karthik-44/WaterUsagePrediction/README.md

 ## Forecasting

-Performed univariate time series forecasting on READ_VALUE at Meter-level rather than at combined Sector-level.
+- Performed univariate time series forecasting on READ_VALUE at Meter-level rather than at combined Sector-level.
-Exogenous features used for modeling : AWND, PRCP, TAVG, TMAX, TMIN, WDF2, WDF5, WSF2, WSF5, WT01, WT03, WT08.
+- Exogenous features used for modeling : AWND, PRCP, TAVG, TMAX, TMIN, WDF2, WDF5, WSF2, WSF5, WT01, WT03, WT08.
-Initially worked on ARMA, ARIMA, ARX, SARIMA, SARIMAX models  where we selected model parameters based on Auto Correlation and Partial Auto Correlation plots.
+- Initially worked on ARMA, ARIMA, ARX, SARIMA, SARIMAX models  where we selected model parameters based on Auto Correlation and Partial Auto Correlation plots.
-Pycaret - Open source which automates many machine learning workflows was used.
+- Pycaret - Open source which automates many machine learning workflows was used.
-This provided with many models to choose from and then the performance of the various models is compared using the cross validation results.
+- This provided with many models to choose from and then the performance of the various models is compared using the cross validation results.
-Pycaret produced the best model and from which predictions were made.
+- Pycaret produced the best model and from which predictions were made.

-Forecasting image 1

 ![alt text](./images/industrial_forecast.png)

-Forecasting image 2

 ![alt text](./images/residential_forecast.png)

-Forecasting image 3

 ![alt text](./images/commercial_forecast.png)

 ## Conclusion
-Worked on Regression, Forecasting tasks and achieved decent developed models.
+- Worked on Regression, Forecasting tasks and achieved decent developed models.
-For regression random forest models were chosen because of better performance, interpretability and their ability to capture nonlinear interactions.
+- For regression random forest models were chosen because of better performance, interpretability and their ability to capture nonlinear interactions.
-Feature Importance plot suggested there is an effect of exogenous factors on the water usage.
+- Feature Importance plot suggested there is an effect of exogenous factors on the water usage.
-Pycaret was used for forecasting and Extra Trees Regressor, Gradient Boost Regressor, ARIMA models turned out to be the best models.
+- Pycaret was used for forecasting and Extra Trees Regressor, Gradient Boost Regressor, ARIMA models turned out to be the best models.
-Extra Trees uses random split, doesn't use bootstrapping where as Random Forest chooses the optimum split and uses bootstrapping.
+- Extra Trees uses random split, doesn't use bootstrapping where as Random Forest chooses the optimum split and uses bootstrapping.
-In terms of computational cost, and therefore execution time, the Extra Trees algorithm is faster.
+- In terms of computational cost, and therefore execution time, the Extra Trees algorithm is faster.

 I would like to thank Aisha and Ved who have worked with me for this project.